• Skip to primary navigation

 June 6, 2021 by Tim Chan

 Seeing more and more people become interested in UX makes me really happy.
-As those close to me knows, I have a grand vision that one day, Hong Kong’s UX maturity would be at the same level as the United States.
+As those close to me know, I have a grand vision that one day, Hong Kong’s UX maturity would be at the same level as the United States.
 Passing on my industry knowledge is my humble contribution to this granular goal.

 • Design thinking

-• Design craft
+• Design Craft

 • Business relevance